Rate-Splitting Multiple Access to Mitigate the Curse of Mobility in (Massive) MIMO Networks: Introduction

 The authors investigate power allocation between the common and private streams of 1-layer RSMA for the two-user MISO BC in \cite{hao_2015} under channel quantization error and ZF precoders for the private streams.
 The channel estimation error is bounded (i.e, isotropically distributed) and the interference from the private stream of the unintended user is neglected, which is reasonable for a scenario with two users and a low level of channel quantization error.
 Equal power allocation is considered among the private streams of the two users.
 The obtained power allocation method is optimal in the sense that it minimizes the ergodic sum-rate difference of SDMA with perfect CSIT and RSMA with imperfect CSIT.

 Another work on the power allocation between the common and private streams is \cite{dai_2016}, which considers a massive MIMO setup with imperfect CSIT and unbounded channel estimation error (i.e, Complex Gaussian distributed).
-The sum-rate analysis and obtained closed-form power allocation algorithm are based on the asymptotic case, such that, the number of transmit antennas and the number of users are asymptotically large.
+The sum-rate analysis and obtained closed-form power allocation algorithm are based on the asymptotic case of a large number of transmit antennas and number of users.

 Precoder design and power allocation based on second-order channel statistics are investigated for RSMA with hybrid precoding for Millimeter Wave (mmWave) in \cite{dai_2017}.
-The proposed power allocation follows from an intuitive and insightful basis, that is, to assign all transmit power to the private streams at low/non-interference-limited Signal-to-Noise-Ratio (SNR) regime and to assign a portion of the total transmit power to the private streams at high SNR regime so that the private streams are transmitted at the non-interference-limited SNR regime, where noise power is larger than or equal to the interference from other private streams.
+In the low Signal to Noise (SNR) regime, the proposed power allocation assigns all transmit power to the private streams.
+On the contrary, in the high SNR regime, only a portion of the total transmit power is assigned to the private streams such that the private streams are not interference limited, {\sl i.e.}, the noise power remains larger or equal to the interference left between the private streams.

 The studies in the literature so far have investigated specific cases in terms of the number of transmit antennas and/or users, and/or resort to optimization frameworks for RSMA \cite{mao_2018,joudeh_2016_2} that do not lend themselves to practical implementations.
-Therefore, obtaining a power allocation algorithm under imperfect CSIT for arbitrary number of transmit antennas and users (and not necessarily infinitely many) still remains an open problem.
-Furthermore, there is a lack of consideration for the imperfections in the channel estimate quality due to user mobility and feedback delay.
+Therefore, obtaining a power allocation algorithm under imperfect CSIT for an arbitrary number of transmit antennas and users (and not necessarily infinitely many) still remains an open problem.
+Furthermore, there is a lack of consideration for the imperfections in the channel estimate quality originating from user mobility and latency in the network.
 The severity of CSIT quality degradation under user mobility causes non-negligible interference terms in the rate expressions, making it more difficult to analytically design practical power allocation algorithms.